scode/saltybox/README.md

 ## Keep a copy of saltybox

-It is important to consider the possibility that saltybox disappears from github, or stops building because a dependency has changed or becomes available.
+It is important to consider the possibility that saltybox disappears from github, or stops building because a dependency has changed or becomes unavailable.
 In order to ensure that you are able to decrypt your data if such a thing were to happen, the following steps are recommended: